 - Study Jams for math and science classes are hosted by the Office of Multicultural Student Success for low-income, first-generation students.

-Encourage students to explore OrgSync.
+Encourage students to explore DeHUB.
 Involvement on campus is important for retention and overall student satisfaction.
-New students may be unaware of OrgSync, which contains information on over 300 student organizations that students can join, as well as lists departmental and organization events on campus.
+New students may be unaware of DeHUB, which contains information on over 300 student organizations that students can join, as well as lists departmental and organization events on campus.

 Guide them to Student Affairs and its various services.
 Student Affairs has ten departments dedicated to various student needs: